eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 Then, simply implement both of the `map` methods:

-* `Optional<Adaptable> map(ExternalMessage message)` maps from an incoming external message to a [Ditto Protocol](protocol-overview.html) `Adaptable`
+* `List<Adaptable> map(ExternalMessage message)` maps from an incoming external message to
+  * an empty list of `Adaptable`s if the incoming message should be dropped
+  * a list of one or many [Ditto Protocol](protocol-overview.html) `Adaptable`s
-* `Optional<ExternalMessage> map(Adaptable adaptable)` maps from an outgoing [Ditto Protocol](protocol-overview.html) `Adaptable` to an external message
+* `List<ExternalMessage> map(Adaptable adaptable)` maps from an outgoing [Ditto Protocol](protocol-overview.html) `Adaptable` to
+  * an empty list of `ExternalMessage`s if the outgoing message should be dropped
+  * a list of one or many external messages

-In order to use this custom Java based mapper implementation, two steps are required:
+In order to use this custom Java based mapper implementation, the following steps are required:

+* the implementing Class must be annotated with `@PayloadMapper(alias="customMapper")` and define at least one alias
+* if the custom mapper requires mandatory options then specify `@PayloadMapper(alias="customMapper", requiresMandatoryConfiguration=true)`
 * the Class needs obviously to be on the classpath of the [connectivity](architecture-services-connectivity.html) microservice in order to be loaded
-* when creating a new connection you have to specify the full qualified classname of your class as `mappingEngine` in the connection's `mappingContext`
+* when creating a new connection you have to specify the alias of your mapper as the `mappingEngine` in the connection's `mappingDefinitions` and reference the ID of your mapper in a source or a target

+{% include tip.html content="If your mapper does not require any options (`requiresMandatoryConfiguration=false`), you can directly reference the alias in a source or a target without first defining it inside `mappingDefinitions`." %}